We're an affiliate

 Is there more coffee in a latte or cappuccino

-A cappuccino typically has more foamy milk than a latte but less than what’s found in drinks such as macchiatos or mochas.
+A cappuccino also has a single or double espresso with more foamy milk than a latte but less than what’s found in drinks such as macchiatos or mochas.
 It also has about 30% freshly frothed milk and 70% heated semi-skimmed milk with foam texture on top.

 Related question: What is the difference between Iced coffee and Iced latte – Many ask this question so check out my answer in full, click the link to find out more!